nutjob-laboratories/erk/README.txt

 	* Type the first few letters of a command or nickname and hit the tab key
 	* Auto-complete works for emoji shortcodes, too
 * Optional profanity filter
-* Support for IRC color codes (and the option to turn them off)
+* Full IRC color support
+	* Colors are rendered in the client (and rendering can be turned off)
+	* Full support for using foreground and background colors in outgoing messages
 * A built-in list of over 80 IRC servers to connect to
 * Automatic logging of channel and private chats
 	* Logging can be switched on and off